9949084471/Major_proj/README.md

 }

+Conclusion:

 This is how a SecurityAlarm works, it only beeps if it is dark and someone is detected by ir sensor.
-And it can be also controlled manually from anywhere in the world using ThingSpeak IoT cloud.